boxwise/dropapp/README.md

 You just found the Drop App (first version of [Boxtribute](https://www.boxtribute.org) - an web-app, which makes it easy for organisations to source, store and distribute donated goods to people in need in a fair and dignified way.

 We initially developed it for [Drop In The Ocean](http://www.drapenihavet.no/en/) - a Norwegian NGO who is working in three refugee camps throughout Greece.
-Other users include [Lifting Hands International](https://www.liftinghandsinternational.org/), [No Name Kitchen](https://www.nonamekitchen.org/),  [Intervolve](https://intervolvegr.com/), [Refugees4Refugees](https://www.refugees4refugees.gr), [Intereuropean Human Aid Association (IHA)](https://www.iha.help/), [Chios Eastern Shore Response Team](https://www.cesrt.org/) and [Hermine](https://mfh.global/hermine/).
+Other users include [Refugees4Refugees](https://www.refugees4refugees.gr), [Intereuropean Human Aid Association (IHA)](https://www.iha.help/), [https://movementontheground.com](https://movementontheground.com), [The Free Shop Lebanon](https://www.instagram.com/thefreeshoplebanon/) and [Hermine](https://mfh.global/hermine/).

-We have evolved the app to now be centrally hosted to we can offer the product to many more organisations, and are working to improve the quality of the product.
+We have evolved the app to now be centrally hosted so we can offer the product to many more organisations, and are working constantly to improve the system and connect donor and distributor organisations with each other.

 If you are interested in being part of this project, write us at [jointheteam@boxtribute.org](mailto:jointheteam@boxtribute.org)!
 You can also check out our [website](https://www.boxtribute.org/#join) for more details about the kind of help we need on this project.